VirtusLab/scala-cli/website/docs/commands/basics.md

 Note that this will also suppress any logging related to tasks such as downloading dependencies, logs about the start of compilation, and so on.

+## Warning suppression

+Some particular warning logs can be suppressed, either for a particular command by passing an option or with a global config.
+More details can be found in the [verbosity guide](../guides/verbosity.md)